-The combination of yogurt and eggplant had always intrigued me.
-From dips to stuffed eggplant to baked casserole dishes, I have gawked and bookmarked several of these recipes but somehow never really got into cooking those.
-Little did I know that there is also such a version in Bengali cuisine!
-My neighbor, who is also my chatty friend over a cup of tea, once prepared it for me.
-I loved it and instantly called Mom to find out how come we never ate Doi Begun as a kid.
+I didn’t grow up eating doi begun that often.
+Also, I doubt Ma made it that much or at all.
+I learnt making this dish from my neighbor several years back when we had moved to India for couple years.
+My neighbor, who was also my chatty friend over a cup of tea, once prepared it for me.
+I loved it and instantly called Mom to find out how come we never ate Doi Begun as a kid?
 As it turns out, my brother was allergic to eggplant and I never liked the taste of eggplant.
-Huh!!
+Huh!

 It never fails to surprise me how our taste buds change over a period of time and age.

-It’s one of those dishes that you will absolutely love on a sunny day.
-Although it’s a fuss free meal, it’s something that takes a little time for the flavors to kick in.
-So, make it in advance, if you can.
-Allow the fried/roasted eggplant slices to soak up the essence from the spiced yogurt.
+Doi Begun one of those dishes that you will absolutely love on a sunny day.
+It’s fuss free and so quick to prepare.
+Allow the fried/roasted eggplant slices to soak up the essence from the spiced yogurt for about 15 minutes.
 Make sure you use thick Greek yogurt or hung yogurt for the perfect creamy texture.